 A Review of Ernst H. Gombrich, Aby Warburg: An Intellectual Biography, London 1970

 Edgar Wind’s review of E.H.
-Gombrich, Aby Warburg: An Intellectual Biography (1970), was published in “The Times Literary Supplement”, June 25, 1971, 735-736.
-An edition with Notes and references, added from Wind’s papers, was published later, as an “Appendix” in E. Wind, The Eloquence of Symbols: Studies in Humanist Art, ed. by Jaynie Anderson, Oxford 1983, 106-113 (It. trans.
+Gombrich, Aby Warburg: An Intellectual Biography (1970), was published in “The Times Literary Supplement”, 25 June 1971, 735-736.
+An edition with Notes and References, added from Wind’s papers, was published later, as an “Appendix” in E. Wind, The Eloquence of Symbols: Studies in Humanist Art, ed.
+Jaynie Anderson, Oxford 1983, 106-113 (It. trans.
 L’eloquenza dei simboli, Milano 1992, 161-173).
 The review, published a few months after the publication of Gombrich’s Intellectual Biography in the “The Times Literary Supplement”, and republished in the essay collection The Eloquence of Symbols (Oxford 1983), paradoxically is not so well known among English scholars as it is among Italian scholars, thanks to the successful Italian edition, L’eloquenza dei simboli, published by Adelphi in 1992.
-This issue of Engramma publishes the first digital edition of Wind’s review in order to put into circulation alongside the reconstruction that Ernst Gombrich proposes of Warburg’s life and thought.
+This issue of Engramma publishes the first digital edition of Wind’s review in order to put it into circulation alongside the reconstruction that Ernst Gombrich proposes of Warburg’s life and thought.

 Bibliographical Note: Edgar Wind is the author of one of the most brilliant writings on Warburg’s method: s.
-Warburgs Begriff der Kunstwissenschaft und seine Bedeutung für die Aesthetik, included, as is Gombrich’s review, in The Eloquence of Symbols.
-Studies in Humanist Art, Clarendon Press, Oxford 1993.
+Warburgs Begriff der Kunstwissenschaft und seine Bedeutung für die Aesthetik, included, as is Gombrich’s review, in The Eloquence of Symbols: Studies in Humanist Art, Clarendon Press, Oxford 1993.

-On the conflict between Wind and the team of The Warburg Institute in London under the direction of Ernst Gombrich, see in this issue of Engramma, the contribution by Ianick Takaes de Oliveira.
+On the conflict between Wind and the team of the Warburg Institute in London under the direction of Ernst Gombrich, see in this issue of Engramma, the contribution by Ianick Takaes de Oliveira.